m0nq/cloud-people/GLOBAL_AI_RULES.md

 This methodical approach ensures thorough problem-solving and maintains code quality while preventing oversights in complex implementations.
 It emphasizes the importance of understanding the broader context and potential impacts of changes before implementing them.

+11. Project Structure & Technology Stack

+    a.
+Next.js & React:
+        - Follow Next.js patterns and use the App Router
+        - Correctly determine when to use server vs. client components in Next.js
+        - Use server components by default and make client components only when needed

+    b.
+Data Fetching & Forms:
+        - Use Next.js fetch API for frontend data fetching
+        - Use Formik for form handling
+        - Use Zod for validation

+    c.
+State Management & Backend:
+        - Use Zustand for state management
+        - Use Supabase for database access